Tarun-Sri-Sai/A-star-vs-DLS/README.md

-# A-star-vs-DLS
+# A* vs DLS

 ## Description

-This project was used to generate the results for the A-Star-vs-DLS research paper.
+This repository was used to generate the results for the research paper [A Performance Analysis on A* vs Depth Limited Search: A Case Study](https://doi.org/10.1051/e3sconf/202339101140).
 It provides the following for the paper:

-- graphs
+- Graphs for feeding into the algorithms: a-star-vs-dls/graphs
-- paths
+- Paths found using the search algorithms: a-star-vs-dls/paths
-- logs
+- Logs of path calculation: a-star-vs-dls/logs
-- images
+- Images of graphs: graphs-for-avd/pngs

 ## Requirements